nserrino/simplepattern/Readme.md

-*easypattern* is a simple regex-abstracting utilities library.
+*simplepattern* is a simple regex-abstracting utilities library.
 Its purpose is to make common regex-related operations more human readable.

 Usage:
 --------------
-Add easypattern to your package.json, and npm-install it. var pattern = require('easypattern');
+Add simplepattern to your package.json, and npm-install it. var pattern = require('simplepattern');

 **contains(input, pattern)**<br />
 *Arguments*<br />